eugene-khyst/spring-data-examples/jpa-fetching-strategies/README.md

 `HibernateException: cannot simultaneously fetch multiple bags`

-When JOIN fetching strategy is used, `setMaxResults</code> and `setFirstResult</code> will not add appropriate conditions to SQL query.
+When JOIN fetching strategy is used, `setMaxResults` and `setFirstResult` will not add appropriate conditions to SQL query.
 Result list will contain all rows without limiting and offsetting according to firstResult/maxResults.
 Instead it will be done in-memory.
 The warning will be logged:

 `WARN HHH000104: firstResult/maxResults specified with collection fetch; applying in memory!`